AqwamCreates/DataPredict/docs/API/AqwamCustomModels/AqwamAdvantageActorCritic.md

 The theory is that the when a "sampled action" is associated with a positive reward, it pushes the probability to choose the "sampled action" higher.
 This leads to "sampled action" more likely to become "selected action".

-The algorithm was found by accident when I incorrectly implemented the AdvantageActorCritic at first.
+The algorithm was found by accident when I first incorrectly implemented the AdvantageActorCritic model.

 ## Notes